 However, here’s a rough guide to gas bottle consumption for an average home:

-This report was written by Canstar’s Editor, Bruce Pitchers.
-Bruce has three decades’ experience as a journalist and has worked for major media companies in the UK and Australasia, including ACP, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
-Prior to Canstar, he worked as a freelancer, including for The Australian Financial Review, the NZ Financial Markets Authority, and for real estate companies on both sides of the Tasman.
+Bruce Pitchers is Canstar NZ’s Content Manager.
+An experienced finance reporter, he has three decades’ experience as a journalist and has worked for major media companies in Australia, the UK and NZ, including ACP, Are Media, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
+As a freelancer, he has worked for The Australian Financial Review, the NZ Financial Markets Authority and major banks and investment companies on both sides of the Tasman.

-Use gas because it’s cheaper: 32%
+Use gas because it’s cheaper: 31%

-Have compared gas suppliers online: 24%
+Have compared gas suppliers over past 12 months: 22%

-Canstar Blue surveyed 5046 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+Canstar Blue surveyed 5037 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by PureProfile.
 The outcomes reported are the results from respondents who have a bottled gas account.
-In this case, 383 New Zealanders.
+In this case, 416 New Zealanders.
 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criterion.

 The past winners from Canstar Blue’s Bottled Gas ratings: